 What is 9A and 9B designations for games?

 There are no cuts in our football program.
 There is a spot for every player.
 The freshmen will be organized into an “A” team and a “B” team.
 There will be some movement between the two teams during the season.
-The “A” team plays on Thursdays and the “B” team plays on Mondays.
-Freshmen will practice together during August and, when the season begins, on Tuesday and Wednesday.
+Both “A” team and the “B” team plays on Thursdays.
+Freshmen will practice together.

 How do we get added to the email distribution list?

 Your information will be captured when you register for football through the Activities Office this summer.
-Coach Nelson will email you weekly newsletters through Student Messenger.
-Please email Coach Nelson at email@example.com if you do not receive weekly emails once the season begins.
+Coach Esch will email you weekly newsletters through Student Messenger.
+Please email Coach Esch at email@example.com if you do not receive weekly emails once the season begins.

 Where do I get the latest updates and information for Minnetonka Football?